Tag

 Hitman Sniper

-One of the best offline shooting games available on the play store.
+One of the best offline shooting games available on the google play store.
 Its advanced features give you a feeling of a professional sniper.

 Featured Character: The player is called Agent 47 and is supposed to take down his enemies using his sniper rifle.